-If this is your first visit to Seattle, you might want to embark on a Seattle Lakes Cruise by Argosy, which takes you through both Lake Union and Lake Washington.
-This 2-hour tour includes live narration pointing out some fascinating history as well as views of Mt.
+If this is your first visit to Seattle, you might want to embark on the Lake Washington Cruise by Argosy.
+This 1-1/2 hour tour includes live narration pointing out some fascinating history as well as views of Mt.
 Rainier and homes of some of Seattle’s rich and famous.

 Lake Washington Access Points:

 - Atlantic City Boat Ramp – 8702 Seward Park Ave S, Seattle, WA 98118 (boat launch only)